St. Andrew's Anglican Church, Moscow: Early history

 By the 1880s the congregation had grown and a building larger than the chapel was needed.
 The Russia Company gave 25,000 rubles and the congregation raised 188,616 rubles to build the church.
 It was designed by Richard Knill Freeman, of Bolton, in the Victorian Neo-Gothic style.

 At the time, the congregation was evenly divided between adherents of the Church of England and Scots who were members of the Presbyterian Church of Scotland.
 As a compromise, the church was named after St. Andrew, the patron saint of Scotland, and the Anglican Book of Common Prayer was to be used.
-To emphasise establish St. Andrew's rôle as a church for the whole United Kingdom, national symbols of Scotland (the thistle), England (the rose), Ireland (shamrock), and Wales (the leek) are incorporated into the church architecture.
+To emphasise St. Andrew's role as a church for the whole United Kingdom, national symbols of Scotland (the thistle), England (the rose), Ireland (shamrock), and Wales (the leek) are incorporated into the church architecture.

 Jonathan Holt Titcomb, the Bishop of London's coadjutor for North and Central Europe, consecrated the church on 25 January (13 January Old Style) 1885.

 Jane McGill paid for the building of the parsonage in 1894.

 In 1904 she founded St. Andrew's House for indigent governesses and other ladies, on nearby Tverskaya Street.